rbgtk/fabric-app/README.md

-# tmp
+# Fabric App

-An Electron application with Vue and TypeScript
+An Electron application with Vue and TypeScript for Hyperledger Fabric

 ## Recommended IDE Setup